-While it’s true our young girls do observe older teens for social cues and trends, does that obligate us to gratify their curiosity with content that’s mature beyond their years?
+While it’s true our young girls do observe older teens for social cues and trends, does that obligate us to gratify their curiosity with content mature beyond their years?

 While Burgdoerfer may try to sell the notion that Victoria’s Secret is only responding to market demands for middle school lingerie, it was just a few years ago, that Victoria’s Secret claimed they would never try to appeal to a pre-adolescent market.

 Interestingly, when NBC’s TODAY show reported on the “Bright Young Things” product launch, the reporter admitted, “The latest campaign features underwear too racy to show here.”

-If it’s too inappropriate for NBC to show on their morning program, that’s probably a good indication that our young girls shouldn’t be wearing it…and moreover, Victoria’s Secret shouldn’t be selling it.
-As a mom of a 14 year old, I’m wondering where are the cries of moral responsibility and societal ethics.
-We certainly hear our fair share about corporate responsibility when it comes to the food and drinks marketed to our children, why does that same principle not apply to what apparel we peddle to our tweens?
+We certainly hear our fair share about corporate responsibility when it comes to the food and drinks marketed to our children.
+Why doesn’t that same principle apply to what apparel companies peddle to our tweens?

 Our country is replete with an young girls in sexually over their heads.
 Most who begin this journey too early suffer from eating disorders and body mutilation.
 These girls push the limits of sexual promiscuity.